tollwerk/gentoo-setup/Docs/03_Installation/02_Kernel.md

 Kernel
 ------

-Emerge the **Kernel sources**, configure the Kernel according to your hardware and other needs and finally build it:
+Emerge the **Kernel sources** and **linux headers**, configure the Kernel according to your hardware and other needs and finally build it:

 ```sh
 USE="-doc symlink" emerge gentoo-sources